Johansson's goal gives Wild another OT win against Kings

 ICE CHIPS

-Wild: Dumba owns 10 first goals of a game for Minnesota, which is second in team history amongst defencemen (Suter has 11). ...
-Wild defencemen have eight of the team's 18 points (three goals, five assists).
-Minnesota was fourth in the league last season in points scored by defencemen with 168.
+Wild: Dumba owns 10 first goals of a game for Minnesota, which is second in team history amongst defensemen (Suter has 11). ...
+Wild defensemen have eight of the team's 18 points (three goals, five assists).
+Minnesota was fourth in the league last season in points scored by defensemen with 168.

 UP NEXT